 It’s like the old Henry Ford quip about car-buyers being able to pick whatever color they want, as long as they want black.
 This simplicity makes the application process exceptionally quick and easy.

-If you know you want plain-Jane term coverage with a minimal time commitment, are comfortable with Fidelity Security underwriting the policy, and maybe like the idea of being able to tinker with the coverage levels in the future, you’re in Ladder Life’s wheelhouse.
+If you know you want plain-Jane term coverage with a minimal time commitment, and maybe like the idea of being able to tinker with the coverage levels in the future, you’re in Ladder’s wheelhouse.

-This is Ladder Life’s whole gimmick, so if it didn’t have at least a little appeal, the company would be in trouble.
+This is Ladder’s whole gimmick, so if it didn’t have at least a little appeal, the company would be in trouble.

 Fortunately for them, though, the concept is kind of cool.
 Particularly for new parents, homeowners, and anyone else who anticipates needing different coverage levels in the future, the option can lead to genuine savings (if you decrease your death benefit, that is).